Reducing Voters' Paperwork Might Expand The Voter Rolls

 Election officials say there are steps in place to protect against that.
 California, for example, allows undocumented residents to get driver's licenses — state officials announced earlier this month that more than a million such cards have been issued since the law went into effect in 2015.
 But undocumented residents will be ineligible to register to vote and state law prohibits California's DMV from submitting their information to the secretary of state's office.

-The new application includes a series of eligibility questions that ask whether applicants are a U.S. citizen, a resident of California, at least 18 years old, not currently in state or federal prison or on parole for a felony conviction, and whether they've been found mentally incompetent to vote by a court.
+The new application includes a series of eligibility questions that ask whether an applicant is a U.S. citizen, a resident of California, at least 18 years old, not currently in state or federal prison or on parole for a felony conviction, and whether he or she has been found mentally incompetent to vote by a court.
 Voter registration data received from the DMV is also checked against existing records in California's statewide voter registration database, according to Sam Mahood, press secretary for California's Secretary of State Alex Padilla.

 The shift to automatic voter registration could bring millions of new voters into the political process.
-In California, as many as two million additional voters could be registered ahead of the 2020 election, according to estimates by Paul Mitchell, the vice president of the bipartisan data vendor Political Data.
+In California, as many as 2 million additional voters could be registered ahead of the 2020 election, according to estimates by Paul Mitchell, the vice president of the bipartisan data vendor Political Data.
 The latest registration report in California shows there are 18,980,481 registered voters in the state as of early January.

 "Overall this should have a rather significant increase in voter registrations.
 Whether that correlates to turnout is a different question," Mitchell said.